Myrthevdv/From_Science_to_Field-Thesis_RUG/README.md

 - ```Evaluation_set.xlsx```
     -   11 articles with their corresponding rankings + explenation from the Annotated data file used in the Evaluation phase
 - ```Summarized_Articles_Phi3.xlsx```
-    - 11 articles from the ```Evaluation_set``` that are summarized by the open-source LLM Phi3 by the 4 different prompts
+    - 11 articles from the ```Evaluation_set.xlsx``` that are summarized by the open-source LLM Phi3 by the 4 different prompts